pecopero/github-repo-explorer/README.md

 Please note that the GitHub API has rate limits.
 For unauthenticated requests, the rate limit is 60 requests per hour.
 For more information, check the [GitHub API documentation](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).

-## Future Improvements

-- Add pagination for repositories
-- Implement GitHub authentication to increase API rate limits
-- Add more repository details
-- Add unit and integration tests
-- Implement repository filtering and sorting options
+## Mobile Dropdown Feature

+This application features an enhanced mobile experience with a dropdown repository view:

+- On mobile devices (screen width <768px), repositories appear as dropdowns under each username
+- Click on a username to expand/collapse its repository list
+- Smooth animations when expanding/collapsing the dropdown
+- Maximum height with automatic overflow scrolling
+- Repository items have hover effects and animations

 ## License